Phone 847-949-7069

 filler@godaddy.com

-If you notice condensation under the crystal, or water on your dial or hands, take your watch to a professional watchmaker as soon as possible.
-Besides discolored, water will damage or destroy the movement.
-Restoration can sometimes result in several thousand dollars in repairs.
+If you notice condensation under the crystal or water on your watch's dial or hands, it is crucial to take it to a professional watchmaker as soon as possible.
+Water can damage or destroy the movement, leading to costly repairs that can sometimes cost several thousand dollars.

 Ratings: